-Giving up control of your assets may seem like a bad idea, but it actually has its benefits for all parties involved.
-Since the trustor no longer owns the assets in their trust, they can lower their estate taxes or avoid them completely.
-Assets in the trust are also protected from lawsuits, debt collections and divorce proceedings against the trustor.
-This is one of the main reasons people choose an irrevocable trust.
+Giving up control of your assets may seem like a lousy idea, but it can benefit all parties involved.
+For example, since the trustor no longer owns the assets in their trust, they can lower their estate taxes or avoid them altogether.
+Irrevocable trusts also protect assets from lawsuits, debt collections and divorce proceedings against the trustor.
+These are the reasons people choose an irrevocable living trust over a revocable living trust.

 How Does A Living Trust Differ From A Will?